 The contribution of this research is twofold.
-First, migration research in Indonesia is still scarce, which pays attention to the power of migration networks in influencing migration flows.
+First, migration research in Indonesia is still scarce and pays attention to the power of migration networks in influencing migration flows.
 Therefore, this study seeks to fill this gap to add to the literature on migration, especially in the Indonesian context.
 Second, the measurement of migration networks is rarely the focus of research in Indonesia.
 Accordingly, this research presents how to measure migration networks and portrait migration network patterns at Indonesia's district/city level.
 Thus, it can be a starting point for further migration network research in Indonesia.

 This study uses data from the Indonesian Population Census 2010 to construct the migration network variable and the Susenas 2019-2021 for other variables.
-We employ Ordinary Least Square (OLS) approach supplemented with a coefficient stability testing analysis considering omitted variable problems to analyse the link between migration networks and internal migration decisions.
-The results of the study show that migration network matters in migration decisions.
+We employ the ordinary least squares (OLS) approach supplemented with a coefficient stability testing analysis considering omitted variable problems to analyze the link between migration networks and internal migration decisions.
+The results of the study show that the migration network matters in migration decisions.
 The migration percentage tends to be higher in areas with higher migration networks.
 We perform heterogeneity analysis by the island to examine the variety of effects across the Indonesian archipelago.
 This research finding is expected to add empirical evidence that the migration network is essential in determining Indonesia's migration flows.

 Research Method

 The concept of migration used in this study leads to lifetime migration.
-A lifetime migrant is people whose current district/city of residence differs from the district/city of birth (Badan Pusat Statistik, 2021).
+A lifetime migrant is a person whose current district/city of residence differs from the district/city of birth (Badan Pusat Statistik, 2021).
 This definition of migrant status is similar to the research by Nowotny and Pennerstorfer (2019), which uses country of birth boundaries.
-Migrant data in our study were taken from the Susenas 2019-2021 in which we define individuals as a migrant if their hosting district differs from their born district.
-Moreover, the Susenas data is cross-sectional, with different samples between survey periods, so we use the repeated cross-section or pooled dataset set-up.
+Migrant data in our study were taken from Susenas 2019-2021, in which we define individuals as migrants if their hosting district differs from their born district.
+Moreover, the Susenas data are cross-sectional, with different samples between survey periods, so we use the repeated cross-section or pooled dataset setup.

 Migration decisions are usually joint decisions within a household.
-Therefore the focus of this research is the status of migrants at the household level.
-The dependent variable in this study is household migrant status which is a binary variable.
+Therefore, the focus of this research is the status of migrants at the household level.
+The dependent variable in this study is household migrant status, which is a binary variable.
 This dependent variable has a value of 1 if there are one or more individuals in the household with migrant status and 0 if none.
-Migrant households consist of mixed households (migrants and non-migrants members) and pure migrants (all members are migrants).
-Meanwhile, non-migrant households are households where all members are not migrants or born and domiciled currently in the same district/city.
+Migrant households consist of mixed households (migrant and nonmigrant members) and pure migrants (all members are migrants).
+Meanwhile, nonmigrant households are households where all members are not migrants or born and domiciled currently in the same district/city.

-However, no information is available when individuals/households migrated, so we cannot build a migration network variable precisely in the year before the migration decision is taken.
-Therefore, we used a proxy migration network with a lag a few years ago using Indonesian Population Census 2010.
-This strategy follows Rivera and Gameren (2021), which uses a historic migration rate variable with a few years lag.
+However, no information is available when individuals/households migrated, so we cannot build a migration network variable precisely in the year before the migration decision is made.
+Therefore, we used a proxy migration network with a lag a few years ago using the Indonesian Population Census 2010.
+This strategy follows Rivera and Gameren (2021), which uses a historic migration rate variable with a lag of a few years.
 This migration network variable is the primary independent variable in this study.
 The household's socioeconomic condition and head are considered to be control variables in the model.
 In addition, adding a control variable in the model can also reduce the potential for omitted variable bias.